Home

 A toy in December is less price-sensitive than one in the middle of March.
 The scarcity and urgency of the season reduce price sensitivity.

-Incorporate these external variables to refine your historical analyses.
-Use Pricing Analytics to isolate these biases.
+Incorporate these external variables to clean up your historical analyses.
+Use tools to Pricing Optimization Software to isolate these biases.

 Table: Level of elasticity → Recommended decisions